JETSCAPE/SummerSchool2020/hydro_session/NOTES.md

 # JETSCAPE Hydrodynamics Session

+## Goals

+- Understand how to run JETSCAPE with a few default Fluid dynamics modules and set/change their relevant parameters, such as transport coefficients

+- Using a realistic hydrodynamic module, students will be able to output hydrodynamic evolution profile and analyze the evolution of temperature and the development of flow velocity with various settings

+-Simulate event-by-event bulk dynamics for Au+Au @ 200 GeV and Pb+Pb @ 5020 GeV with a realistic hydrodynamics code, such as MUSIC.

 ## Setup docker container

 In this session, we need to launch a docker container that supports jupyter